shadowaxe99/SCOTUS2.0/README.md

 - Interactive simulation of the Supreme Court
 - Intuitive UI/UX design
 - Immersive elements
+- Realistic representation of court proceedings
+- Role-playing elements

 ## License

-This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.